 - Enable cloud guardrail services to provide additional visibility and monitoring.
-Services such as Microsoft Defender for Cloud, Google Cloud Security Command Center, Amazon GuardDuty and AWS Security Hub, for example, may enable teams to use the CSP's native fabric to monitor assets, services and behaviors in cloud accounts and subscriptions.
+Services such as Microsoft Defender for Cloud, Google Cloud Security Command Center, Amazon GuardDuty and AWS Security Hub could enable teams to use the CSP's native fabric to monitor assets, services and behaviors in cloud accounts and subscriptions.

 - Ensure incident response tools are compatible with CSPs in use.
 For example, check that endpoint detection and response and workload forensics tools are capable of monitoring and alerting on attacks and malicious activity within PaaS systems, such as containers, Kubernetes and serverless.

 - Include cloud service API integration and automation capabilities in workflows when building cloud incident response playbooks.
 It's easier to build automated if-then actions in the cloud than in on-premises data centers.
 Use readily available native tools to do this.
 An alert from GuardDuty, for example, could trigger a change to isolate the affected workload until the incident response team can investigate.
-GuardDuty could also trigger a AWS Lambda function or AWS Config rule that rebuilds the workload from an approved image.
-Similarly, automated acquisition of evidence artifacts -- such as disk and memory or network packet captures in some cloud environments -- can be enabled to save the incident response team time.
+GuardDuty could also trigger an AWS Lambda function or AWS Config rule that rebuilds the workload from an approved image.
+Similarly, enable automated acquisition of evidence artifacts, such as disk and memory or network packet captures in some cloud environments, to save the incident response team time.

 - Collaborate and align with cloud engineering and DevOps teams.
-Make sure cloud incident response playbooks and plans are designed to minimize production disruption wherever possible.
+Design cloud incident response playbooks and plans to minimize production disruption wherever possible.

 Dave Shackleford is founder and principal consultant with Voodoo Security; a SANS analyst, instructor and course author; and GIAC technical director.